turingschool/career-development-curriculum-site/student_discussion_groups/mod3_homeroom_discussion_prompts.md

 * [Week 5](#week-5)

 ### Week 1 Prompts & Structure (60 mins)
-1. Revisit norms for how your group wants to work together (15 mins):
+1. Revisit norms for how your group wants to work together (10 mins):

    * What was helpful last mod?
    * What do you want to keep doing?
    * What do you want to stop doing?
    * What new ways do you want to collaborate with each other?

-2. Review your [career roadmap](https://docs.google.com/document/d/1yMlss8updK2zaTVPwUzcoBG2ws5zBWENjE2a-SjSPeM/edit?usp=sharing) and take 10 mins to update it.

-3. As a group discuss (10-15 mins):

-   * Based on what you filled out in the roadmap so far, what kinds of industries/jobs will you be targeting?
-What do you already know about those industries?
-What do you still want to learn?
-   * How could you use your resume to show that these are the jobs you’re both qualified for and seeking?
-   * What questions or concerns do you have about building your resume?

-4. Research time (10 mins):

-   * Using these [resources](/resources/finding_opportunities) + your roadmap, find a job you would like to apply to.

-5. Share what you found and discuss why it’s a good fit for you (10 mins):

-   * Why are you interested in this job?
-   * What else do you need to learn to know if it’s a good job for you to apply to?
-     * Examples: learn about the company’s culture
-     * The best way to do that is through networking; how will you approach networking for this position?
-   * Identify one next step you will take for this job:
-     * Add this job to Huntr
-     * Reach out to someone at the company
-     * Update your resume for this position
+2. This week's lesson is all about updating your branding materials through revising your resume, creating your Terminal portfolio, and  Read through [this document](https://docs.google.com/document/d/1zKePxhD-xQdLRPeLI21E71ET_U88ZZ-SKTQjRVzs8tM/edit?usp=sharing) on tips for effective personal and project descriptions and discuss as a group (15 mins):

+   * How does this information about how to tailor your descriptions to different audiences make you think differently about the descriptions you've been writing?
+   * What are the main takeaways you'll keep in mind as you refine your personal and project descriptions moving forward?
+   * What is challenging about writing these?
+How could you help each other to overcome those challenges and make your descriptions even better?

+3. Pick 1 area to focus on today from the document (GitHub project ReadMe, GitHub profiile ReadMe, Terminal About Me summary, or Terminal project description), and using its tips, create an updated version.
+(20 mins)

+4. Share what you worked on with each other and provide feedback that is specific, actionable, and kind.
+Make sure to use this feedback to update your materials.
+(15 mins)

 ### Week 3 Prompts & Structure (60 mins) <a name="week-3"></a>
 1. Revisit norms (5 mins)